 Nvidia Turing Performance

-And, as long as you have the high-end specs to back them up, the new Turing RTX cards are able to perform much faster than their Pascal equivalents, and will be able to push it even further once DLSS or deep learning super sampling is more widespread.
-And, thanks to the AA improvements in the Tensor cores, we’re seeing about a 20-40% increase in games that don't support DLSS.
+As long as you have the high-end specs to back them up, the new Turing RTX cards are able to perform much faster than their Pascal equivalents.
+These cards will be able to push it even further once DLSS or deep learning super sampling is more widespread.
+Additionally, due to the AA improvements in the Tensor cores, we’re seeing about a 20-40% increase in games that don't support DLSS.

 In our benchmarks, the GeForce RTX 2080 outperforms the GeForce GTX 1080 Ti by about 11% and the Nvidia GTX 1080 by a more impressive 32% in Middle Earth: Shadow of War in 4K.
-This performance difference is even more massive when you look at the Nvidia GeForce RTX 2080 Ti which not only is 20% faster than the RTX 2080 in the same title, but beats out the last-generation 1080 Ti by a massive 30%, destroying the GTX 1080 with a 45% performance delta.
+This performance difference is even more massive when you look at the Nvidia GeForce RTX 2080 Ti.
+It’s not only 20% faster than the RTX 2080 in the same title, but beats out the last-generation 1080 Ti by a massive 30%, destroying the GTX 1080 with a 45% performance delta.